-Abstract

-A three-course sequence of cross-disciplinary real-time and embedded systems courses has been introduced at RIT.
+Abstract - Small electronic products for the mass market are increasing in complexity with the incorporation of programmable components.
+The software in these devices has constraints that are markedly different from software designed for a general-purpose computer.
+Most computing curricula deal almost exclusively with developing software for that general-purpose class.
+Real-time and embedded systems have increased in complexity to the point that their development is no longer within the expertise of a single discipline.
+Developers now must be cognizant of software engineering design methodologies and underlying hardware constraints.
+RIT is addressing this by developing a three-course sequence of cross-disciplinary real-time and embedded systems courses.
 We are teaching these courses in a studio-lab environment teaming computer engineering and software engineering students.
-The courses introduce students to programming both microcontrollers and more sophisticated targets, use of a commercial real-time operating system and development environment, modeling and performance engineering of these systems, and their interactions with physical systems.
+The courses will introduce students to programming both microcontrollers and more sophisticated targets, use of a commercial realtime operating system and development environment, modeling and performance engineering of these systems, and their interactions with physical systems.